DanielTrupp/DanielTrupp.github.io/projects/licorer-project.md

 ---

 The licorer package is designed to aid in the reading and processing of LI-6800 data files.
 It uses the R package units to ensure that values recorded with units have the correct scientific units.
 I developed this while working at an internship under Dr. Christopher Muir at the university of Hawaii at Manoa.

+More information on how it works can be found at the git page at: https://github.com/muir-lab/licorer